Josh65-2201/Discord-Windows-11-theme/README.md

 - Settings is now a toggle on the same icon in the server bar
 - Stickers and GIFs are now all in the emote menu
 - Search bars are on the titlebar
-- User controls like Status and name are now in the title bar next to windows controls
+- User controls are now in the title bar next to window controls

 ### Disabled elements
 - BD minimal mode
-- BD public server button
 - Gift button (Toggle in themes settings)
 - Settings > User profile preview (Now uses the account preview popup on the titlebar)

 ### Other
 - User/Members list will now auto hide at smallest window size.
 (Toggle doesnt do anything visably at min size but will save state upon resize)
-- Due to layering issues the Window drag area ends at the left side of the search bar
+- Due to layering issues the Window drag area ends at the left side of the window